Maximka1993271/Password-Generator-Python/README.md

 ### 📐 Corner Radius Control
 A new slider allows you to customize the roundness of all UI elements from **0 to 25 pixels** – make it perfectly square or beautifully rounded.

-### 📄 Enhanced PDF Export
-- **Full Unicode support** for Cyrillic characters (Russian & Ukrainian)
-- **Embedded DejaVuSans.ttf** font for professional PDF output
-- No more garbled text or missing characters in exported documents

 ### Additional Improvements
 - Redesigned interface with balanced layout and **neon color-coded action buttons**
 - Added entropy-based strength calculation with SHA-256 verification